Note: All citations should be double spaced and have a hanging indent in a Reference List.

 A "hanging indent" means that each subsequent line after the first line of your citation should be indented by 0.5 inches.

-Below is a link to an APA sample paper that contains instructions about how to format a hanging indent in a paper.
+This Microsoft support page contains instructions about how to format a hanging indent in a paper.

 Print: